-57.00% to 59.99% 1 point

-60.00% to 62.99% 3 points

-63.00% to 66.99% 5 points

-67.00% upwards 7 points
+57.00% to 59.99% 1 point 67.00% to 69.99% 5 points 60.00% to 62.99% 2 points 70.00% to 74.99% 7 points 63.00% to 66.99% 3 points ≻ 75.00% 10 points

 - 6. Rider age group classes where any grade of horse and /or pony may enter, will accrue grading points at the level of the competition. - 7.
-Deleted. - 8.
-Percentages received by horses/ponies competing in any nongraded competition do not count for Grading Points.
+Percentages received by horses/ponies competing in any non-graded competition do not count for Grading Points. - 8.
+Grading points are taken as at the evening prior to the commencement of an event.

-- 9. Grading points are taken as at the evening prior to the commencement of an event. - 10.
-All points earned during an event will be added to the horses grading points at the level at which they were earned. - 11.
-Ponies and horses may compete in all competitions unless the schedule states otherwise and classes for both categories are offered. - 12.
-The Person Responsible for making an entry is responsible for ensuring that the horse/pony is eligible for the competition/s in which they are making the entry. - 13.
-Test of choice competitions are permitted at levels 6/7 & 8/9 at Local Events.
-Test of Choice competitions are not permitted at Level 5 and below except at Training Events. - 14.
+- 9. All points earned during an event will be added to the horses grading points at the level at which they were earned. - 10.
+Ponies and horses may compete in all competitions unless the schedule states otherwise and classes for both categories are offered. - 11.
+The Person Responsible for making an entry is responsible for ensuring that the horse/pony is eligible for the competition/s in which they are making the entry. - 12.
+Test of choice competitions are permitted at Training and Local Events. - 13.
 Test of Choice Competitions may be run as graded or non -graded.
 If the competition is graded, the correct number and List of Judges must officiate.
-The results must be forwarded to ESNZ and include the level and test ridden and percentage gained by each horse/rider. - 15.
+The results must be forwarded to ESNZ and include the level and test ridden and percentage gained by each horse/rider. - 14.
 If Test of Choice grading results are submitted to National Office electronically, each Test (regardless of number of competitors) must be submitted as a separate class to ESNZ.
 This will result in a winner & place getters, if any, for each test regardless of the Test of Choice classification awarded at the event.
 If results are not submitted in this way, the ESNZ database upload programme is unable to automatically upload the results and no grading points will be recorded.